STEP #1: BED BUG FREE ZONE

 ▪ Use Bed Bug Interceptors – Under the feet of your bed frame put bed bug interceptors.
 These are simple devices that are based on the fact that bed bugs do not climb smooth surfaces well and are very effective as a mechanical barrier to bed bug movement.

-1.7: OBSERVE GOOD PROTOCOL & KEEP YOUR BED SAFE
+1.7: OBSERVE GOOD PROTOCOL & KEEP YOUR BED PROTECTED

-It is extremely important to observe very strict protocol in regards to keeping your bed a Safe Zone.
-Although these protocols are likely above and beyond what is necessary we find that with bed bugs you can never be too careful, and knowing that your bed is a safe area that you can get a good night’s rest in is incredibly valuable for your own health and well-being.
+It is extremely important to observe very strict protocol in regards to keeping your bed a Bed Bug Free Zone.
+Although these protocols are likely above and beyond what is necessary we find that with bed bugs you can never be too careful, and knowing that your bed is a Protective area that you can get a good night’s rest in is incredibly valuable for your own health and well-being.

 Hint: We love giant Ziplock bags for storing freshly laundered/heat treated clothes.
 When sealed shut the bags are impermeable to bed bugs.
 And they also open easily, allowing convenient access to your clothing.